r-owen/base_loom_server/docs/weaving.md

 * "On" (checked): you must advance twice when you reach an end, before the next set of shafts is raised.
   The first advance will lower all shafts, as a signal that you have finished weaving or unweaving one pattern repeat.
 That is the "separator".

+  This will be displayed as a blank row in the center of the pattern display, and also between repeats in the display of unwoven fabric above the center.

 * "Off" (unchecked): there is no indication that you have reached the end of the pattern.
   The next pick will be pick 1 of the pattern, if weaving, or the last pick, if unweaving.